-The use of The Snug as a reflection room needs to be planned carefully around the needs of the young person.
-It should not be seen as a negative sanction but as a place of safety that allows the pupil to manage their own behaviour in a quiet place.
-Staff will be with the pupil at all times.
-Under no circumstances will any young person be locked in a room by themselves.
+The use of 'The Snug' as a reflection room needs to be planned carefully around the needs of the young person.
+It will be used as a place of safety that allows the pupil to manage their own behaviour in a quiet environment.
+Staff will be visible and available to the pupil at all times.
 The use of The Snug for any individual young person is reviewed regularly to ensure that its use does not actually lead to further negative responses but helps the young person manage their own emotions in a safe manner.